First Aid: Poisoning

 - Keep cleaning products and alcohol in locked cabinets or far out of reach.

-- Discard (or recycle) used button cell batteries (like those in watches) safely and store unused ones far from children's reach.
+- Discard (or recycle) used button cell batteries (like those in remote controls) safely.
+Store unused ones far from children's reach.

 - Never tell a child that medicine tastes like candy.